Setting up and running a business is one of the most rewarding yet challenging things you could ever do.

 Top Tip: Becoming an employer brings new responsibilities.
 Learn everything you can about hiring staff and ensure you're clued up on employment law.
 Read this helpful guide from the government.

 4. Never stop marketing yourself

 When you run your own business, you tend to wear many different hats.
 Marketing is one of the most crucial aspects of a successful company, so make sure it's at the top of your agenda.
-Do everything to get your business name out there and in front of people looking for your product or services.
+Do everything you can to get noticed.

-A great first step is to create a business plan and use your research to market yourself in the right way.
+A significant first step is to create a business plan and use your research to market yourself in the right way.
 It won't do you any good without any considered thought process, so make sure you do some thorough prep before you start marketing to the masses.

 Top Tip: Whenever you're going through a quiet period, focus on your marketing.
 Follow up new leads.
 Go to networking events.
 Send out an e-newsletter.
 Update your website and its blog.
 Carry on with your SEO and digital marketing.
 Make a few cold calls to potential new clients.
 And if you're still stuck for marketing ideas read 100 inspiring ways to market your business.

 5. Work with the right people

 Another key ingredient to survival is finding the right clients to work with.
-This means finding people who are easy to work with, who pay on time and who appreciate your expertise.
-Those dream clients do exist, it just might be a while before you discover them.
+It means finding people who are easy to work with, who pay on time and who appreciate your expertise.
+Those dream clients do exist; it just might be a while before you discover them.